BertoGz/BertoGz/README.md

 - 👋 Hi, I’m @BertoGz
 - 👀 I’m interested in the architecture of apps + video games!
-- 🌱 I currently build apps on the front-end, but am also learning the back with Node/Express/Postgres and socket.io!
+- 🌱 I will help you build applications that run on both the front / backend!
-- 💞️ I love working with React!
+- currently working on some exciting stuff socket.io
+- 💞️ I'm always seeking to improve and hopefully on day be part of something great.
 - 📫 How to reach me bertogzlx@gmail.com

 <!---